 This Space Technology Hall of Fame technology inductee is also a Certified Space Technology (www.outlast.com).

-Fewer and fewer people now need eyeglasses or contact lenses thanks to laser vision correction surgery.
-Laser-Assisted In Situ Keratomileusis or LASIK is the most widely performed surgical procedure.
-It uses a laser and eye-tracking device to reshape the cornea and is based on technology used to assist spacecraft in delicate docking maneuvers.
-This enables LASIK to provide unmatched precision.
+More and more people are now leading lives without eyeglasses or contact lenses thanks to laser vision correction surgery.
+Laser-Assisted In Situ Keratomileusis or LASIK, the most common form of laser vision correction is the most widely performed, elective procedure.
+The LADARVision(R) 4000 laser uses an eye-tracking device to ensure accurate reshaping of the cornea.
+This tracking system is based on technology originally developed for NASA to assist spacecraft in delicate docking maneuvers.
+This space-based technology now enables LASIK to provide unmatched precision in reshaping the cornea....

 The cost of caring for the chronically ill continues to grow.
 In-home care is part of the solution, and statistics show significant patient health improvements through closer in-home monitoring.
 Cybernet's MedStar™ System allows health care professionals to remotely monitor patients, and evolved from research funded by NASA, the National Institute of Mental Health, and the Advanced Research Projects Agency.
 The research result was a miniature physiological monitoring device capable of collecting and analyzing a multitude of signals in real time, which also is used to monitor astronauts on the...